bigscience-workshop/model_card/README.md

 -   12 programming languages.

 -   In 1.5TB of pre-processed text, converted into 350B unique tokens.
+(See [the tokenizer section](#tokenization) for more.)

 See the [Model README, Datasets for more](https://github.com/bigscience-workshop/bigscience/tree/master/train/tr11-176B-ml#datasets).